logmatic/logmatic-ios/README.md

 [logger setUserAgentTracking:@"client.user-agent"];
 // resolve client IP and copy it @ 'client.IP'
 [logger setIPTracking:@"client.IP"];
+// logs are sent periodically.
+Set the requests frequency here (in seconds) logger.sendingFrequency = 40;
+// select your logging level to see more or less info in the console logger.logLevel = LMLogLevelShort;

 // don't forget to start the logger!
 [logger startLogger];